Discipline in Public – The Best Strategy of All

 Patterns take time to adjust and often require that parents focus on relational routines.
 The next time you’re frustrated with the interaction you see with your child, stop and consider whether it’s a pattern.
 If so, try to figure out what the triggers are that get it started.
 Next, identify some new ways of relating and then practice them over and over again until they become the new habit.

 The English word “instruction” comes from the words “in” and “structure” and basically means “to put structure into.”
 When someone comes on the scene and gives instructions, that person brings structure to the situation and helps people know what to do.
-Mom sees the negative relating pattern and gives guidelines on how to interact in a more positive way.
-She adds the structure needed at the moment to make family life work.
+When Mom sees the negative relating pattern and gives guidelines on how to interact in a more positive way, she adds the structure needed at the moment to make family life work.
 Unfortunately, because of the well-worn relationship between parent and child, kids may react with resistance.
-That’s because the habits are built over time and need concerted effort to change.
+That’s because the habits are built over time and need concentrated effort to change.

 So, what is the best strategy for disciplining in public?
 Practice at home.
 Identify patterns, practice right responses and then test those responses at the neighbors, at the park, and then at the store.

 Ephesians 6:1 says, “Children, obey your parents in the Lord, for this is right.”
 Parents don’t require obedience because it’s convenient.
 It’s the right thing to do.
 Practicing the right thing over and over again helps children develop patterns that will help them forever.
 See Dr Turansky’s Facebook live video here: